VakeWorks/SovScaDesDisMaLOps/docs/2025/src/digitalsov.md

 >
 > These measures are a clear attempt to undermine the independence of an international judicial institution which operates under the mandate from 125 States Parties from all corners of the globe.
 The ICC provides justice and hope to millions of victims of unimaginable atrocities, in strict adherence to the Rome Statute, and maintains the highest standards in protecting the rights of suspects and the victims.

+For more examples of violations to natural, corporate and governmental entities see **Digital Sovereignty Revoked: Infrastructure as a Weapon** in [Big AI, Big Tech, and the U.S. Government Are Afraid of Digital Sovereignty—Very Afraid, Dion Wiggins, 2025-08-27](https://web.archive.org/web/20250828073543/https://www.linkedin.com/pulse/big-ai-tech-us-government-afraid-digital-dion-wiggins-7zaec/).

+## More Examples

+>
+>   **Digital Sovereignty Revoked: Infrastructure as a Weapon**
+>
+> The June 5, 2025 sanctions on four ICC judges marked the moment the mask slipped.
+Under Executive Order 14203, U.S. companies were barred from providing “services”—including cloud, email, authentication, and collaboration platforms.
+It wasn’t a cyberattack or breach.
+It was lawful revocation, silently executed by vendors like Microsoft and Google under compulsion.
+A global tribunal risked being digitally locked out for doing its job.
+The message was clear: infrastructure is no longer neutral.
+It is jurisdictional, weaponized, and conditional on foreign alignment.
+>
+> The ICC wasn’t the first warning.
+Türkiye nearly lost its entire education system in 2024 when Microsoft threatened to pull licenses for 18 million students—triggered not by malice, but by an automated program retirement.
+In April 2025, Sun Yat-sen University in China lost its Microsoft 365 environment in 48 hours due to U.S. export control spillover—treating a research campus like a sanctioned arms dealer.
+In Europe, Telekom Deutschland was forced into a legal trap: violate EU law by obeying U.S. sanctions, or lose access to U.S. markets.
+In each case, sovereignty was less about systems than about who writes the rules—and who can flip the switch.
+>
+> The same fragility extends to individuals.
+A Windows 11 user lost 30 years of personal data when BitLocker keys were trapped inside a suspended OneDrive account.
+A San Francisco father was permanently locked out of Gmail, business records, and his child’s medical files after Google’s AI flagged a telemedicine photo.
+Even my own Blogger account was erased for replying “too quickly,” with access to Gmail, Drive, and identity services revoked instantly.
+These aren’t anomalies.
+They are systemic failures showing how fragile digital life becomes when authentication, storage, and identity are fused under foreign terms of service.
+>
+> The pattern is consistent: one license email in Türkiye, one compliance notice in Guangzhou, one sanctions designation in The Hague, one AI flag in San Francisco—and entire systems collapse.
+This isn’t about cloud strategy or cost efficiency.
+It’s about governance, leverage, and survival.
+If your infrastructure is subject to someone else’s law, you don’t own your systems.
+You lease them.
+And leases end the moment you become politically inconvenient.
+>
+>    **In the age of digital bloc lock-in, neutrality will be treated as compliance — and compliance as surrender.**
+>
+> The question for every government, university, enterprise, and citizen is brutally simple: if your cloud provider revoked access tomorrow, could you still function?
+If the answer is no, you are not sovereign—you’re operational on borrowed terms.
+For deeper analysis and real-world case studies, see my companion reports: [Sovereignty Revoked: One Email, One Algorithm, and Everything Dies](https://web.archive.org/web/20250828093958/https://www.linkedin.com/pulse/sovereignty-revoked-one-email-algorithm-everything-dies-dion-wiggins-ytxkc/) and [Digital Sovereignty Revoked: How Cloud Infrastructure Became a Weapon of Foreign Policy](https://web.archive.org/web/20250828095420/https://www.linkedin.com/pulse/digital-sovereignty-revoked-how-cloud-infrastructure-became-wiggins-taj5c/).
+>

 ## USA PATRIOT Act & US Gov Access